DUCTING & DIFFUSERS

 When installing the CLEANAIRE HRV, fully insulated flexible ducting is required to evenly distribute airflow throughout your home.

 Ducts are usually hidden inside the ceiling space and networked throughout the house.

 All you see in the rooms are the air vents.

 Depending on which CLEANAIRE unit is recommended for your residence, fully insulated ducting will be required in 150mm, 200mm and 250mm Ø sizes.

-The difference in price between common smaller duct sizes, (as used in residential HRV installations), is negligible.
+There is not a huge difference in price between common smaller duct sizes, (as used in residential HRV installations).
 The larger the ducting diameter, the better the airflow performance of the HRV, and the quieter the air flow noise.
-So make a basic principle to ALWAYS install the largest size ducting for as far as possible from the HRV.
+So make it a basic principle to ALWAYS install the largest size ducting to run as far as possible from the HRV.
 Only reduce ducting down to smaller sizes at the “take offs” to rooms where smaller ducting is appropriate, as close as possible to the final ceiling terminal outlet / inlet.
 As an example, the CL200 models have outlet spigots designed to accept ducting that is 200 mm diameter.
 Plan on using as much 200 mm diameter ducting as possible.
 Then reduce to the shortest possible lengths of 150 mm ducting to each air vent/terminal.

-The reason is simple —– the ducting installation has to be capable of ventilating each individual room at the rate of .35 air changes per hour, and small ceiling terminals (say 100 mm diameter) have a limitation as to how much air can pass through.
+The ducting installation has to be capable of ventilating each individual room at the rate of .35 air changes per hour, and small ceiling terminals (say 100 mm diameter) have a limitation as to how much air can pass through.

 All ducting must be installed fully stretched “out” so that the internal surface is as smooth as possible, to minimise air flow resistance.